Sarah Maddock Sydney to Melbourne Commemorative Cycling Tour

 Today using a combination of separated off-road cycleways, shared paths and quiet streets we will share that experience with you and show off Sydney at its best.
-Starting at our hotel in the centre of Sydney we will commence the tour with a ride across Sydney Harbour Bridge before crossing the harbour again by ferry for those all important water views of the Bridge and Opera House before we begin our ride through 19th century suburban Sydney to Melbourne.
+The day will start with a train ride from Sydney Olympic Park to the centre of Sydney.
+From there we will commence the tour with a ride across Sydney Harbour Bridge before crossing the harbour again by ferry for those all important water views of the Bridge and Opera House before we begin our ride through 19th century suburban Sydney to Melbourne.

 This is not fast riding with lots of directional changes.

 Our destination tonight is Sydney Olympic Park the site of the 2000 Olympic Games.